webplatform/docs/tutorials/offline_todo/index.md

  base.css
 </pre>

-As you can see, it is pretty simple.
-The manifest file contains a comment (the line beginning with "#") and a simple list of the three files that we will be using.
+The manifest file contains a comment (the line beginning with "#") and a list of the three files that we will be using.

-The browser will re-download all the files in the manifest if it detects a single change in the manifest file.
+The browser will re-download all the files in the manifest if it detects any change in the manifest file.
 Therefore, if you are deploying software and making changes, you can use the comment line to ensure that all your users download the latest application.

 ==Step 2.
 Attaching the manifest==